 Learn how to enable the Ads Data Hub API

 BigQuery datasets are where Ads Data Hub results are written, and one of the places where you can further analyze your data.

 During account creation, a default dataset is entered into your Ads Data Hub account settings.
 This dataset is where results are written if you don't specify a dataset during query execution.

 The dataset ID consists of your project name and dataset name, i.e.:

 Permission the Ads Data Hub account

-You’ll need to add the service account credentials via the Identity and Access Management (IAM) page.
-You can find service account credentials in the Account settings tab of the Account Settings menu in your Ads Data Hub Account.
+You'll need to add the service account credentials via the Identity and Access Management (IAM) page.
+You can find service account credentials under Settings > "Details" > "Service account" in your Ads Data Hub account.

 Provision user access